algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

-## What's a probability distribution?
+# What's a probability distribution?

+## A Discrete Probability Distribution

 It's easy to understand what a __discrete__ probability distribution is - for example, the probability distribution of obtaining the number $$n$$ in a dice roll is